 - Pro tip: Even if your skin feels fine, avoid harsh soaps to preserve its natural moisture and barrier function.

 Key takeaway: The right cleanser should leave your skin feeling clean but comfortable—not tight, dry, or greasy.
+Matching the formula to your skin type ensures it supports healthy, balanced, and radiant skin.

 Ingredients to Look For (and Avoid) in a Cleanser